wokket/rust-hl7/readme.md

     - [x] Decoding of the most common escape sequences including `\E\`, `\R\`, `\S\` & `\T\`
     - [x] Correctly passes through `\H\`, `\N\` and custom `\Z..\` sequences unchanged
     - [ ] Support for various unicode sequences (`\C..\`, `\M..\`, `\X..\`)
-    - [ ] Integrate decoding automatically into values returned from the library via an opt-out crate feature
 - [ ] Add tighter MSH as an exception to the above
 - [ ] The above allows us to parse everything as strings, and provide helper methods for type conversions as required.
 - [x] Parse a message using a `TryFrom<&str>` impl rather than a dedicated parser